shajra/learning-scala/README.md

 Here's a few steps to help you get started.

 1. Make sure you have a late edition JDK installed.

 2. Download SBT's sbt-launcher.

 3. Design a script to run the launcher like the one below.

+4. Run the script, which gets you into a very nice console from which you can execute useful commands like "compile", "test", "run", "doc", and "console".

 ```sh
    #!/bin/sh